 Of course I’m referring to inhaling two giant, fluffy biscuit-muffin hybrids straight out of the oven.
 Word to the wise, biting into molten hot blueberries can be a wee bit painful.
 In fact they resemble lava.
 Delicious, angry lava.

 I didn’t think it was possible for me to love another scone as much as my Lemon Blueberry ones, but these babies are fantastic.
 Now deciding which to make for weekend brunches is going to be really flipping hard.
 I suppose I could just let the contents of my fruit bowl decide.
 Though when I have both lemons and oranges on hand I’ll have to resort to eenie meenie miney mo or russian roulette to decide.
-Eh… maybe not the latter =) Could get messy!
+Eh… maybe not the latter… Could get a wee bit messy!